“Cease striving and know that I am God; I will be exalted among the nations, I will be exalted in the earth.”

 Cast your burden upon the Lord, and He will sustain you; He will never allow the righteous to be shaken.

-Occasionally, someone we know has some personal tragedy, whether it be a divorce or the death of a family member.
+It seems all around us, we become aware of people that have experienced a personal tragedy like divorce, death, health issues, or relationships.
 Sometimes, they never seem to recover, and their careers and lives go downhill.
-What happened to them did not affect their physical ability or talent but their mental and emotional ability.
-This impacts their total life.
+They can be affected mentally, physically, and spiritually as the tragedy impacts their whole life.
 No one is exempt from tragedy.
 But God promises that if we will cast our burdens on Him and live according to His principles, He will help us get through the tough times.
 Now is the time to put your trust in Him before tragedy strikes.
 Can you think of something you can do right now to get ready in case of tragedy?__________________________________

 1 Samuel 20:1-21:15

 Life has some dangerous moments.
-Anytime there is the potential for a dangerous situation, such as bad weather, people are briefed ahead of time and told where to go for protection.
-Then they depend on the meteorologist to let them know when to seek cover.
-When the signal is given, they run quickly to their protected area.
+Daily, there is the potential for a dangerous situation, such as bad weather.
+In these cases, people are briefed ahead of time and told where to go for protection.
+They depend on the meteorologist to let them know when to seek cover.
+When the signal is given, they can run quickly to their protected area.
 As Christians, we have a place to turn to when the situation gets dangerous.
 We can turn to God.
 He is near, and He is watching out for us constantly.
 Do you find it easy or hard to believe God is right beside you, prepared to act on your behalf when needed? ________________________________

 __________________________________ READING PLAN: